valboz/RTModel/docs/PlotModel.md

 ## Orbital elements

-Fitting parameters for [models with orbital motion](ModelCategories.md) may not be as transparent.
+The fit parameters for [models with orbital motion](ModelCategories.md) may not be as transparent.
 The subpackage `plotmodel` offers the function `orbital_elements` for a translation to conventional orbital elements.
 Suppose you have obtained a model with circular orbital motion `LO0001-1.txt'.
 If we just use `plotmodel` as before, we can read the fitting parameters, including the three components of the orbital velocity.
 However, if we write

 ```
 import RTModel.plotmodel as plm